SchildCode/LiteraBot/README.md

 Homepage: https://github.com/SchildCode/LiteraBot

-Author: Peter.Schild@OsloMet.no, first release May 2017
+Author: © Peter.Schild@OsloMet.no, first released May 2017

 ### Installation:
 - Unzip the LiteraBot ZIP file and put all the files in your working directory.
 That's it.
 No installation needed.